pvavra/temp-ipsy/docs/cluster/cecile/slurm.md

     **Use case:** It is ideal when you need to run similar tasks multiple times.
 For example, the same analysis for many subjects, or you need to test different parameters for the same analysis.

     In the array job the new crucial parameter is `#SBATCH --array` which specifies the number of jobs we would like to run.
-You define the array of jobs indicating the range of the jobs, e.g. `1-5` (see example below)
+You define the array of jobs indicating the range of the jobs, e.g. `1-5` (see highlighted line below)

-    ```bash hl_lines="6"
+    ```bash linenums="1" hl_lines="10"
     #!/bin/sh

     #SBATCH --job-name=my_job